Home Camera Articles FOR SALE Orders I Buy / Wants Repairs Books Adapters

 Aperture control is by the lens aperture ring, not the camera.

-Focus is manual using the lens focusing helical without integrated electronic interface or EXIF recording
+Manual Focus using the lens barrel focusing helical

 Just as notable as the new .95 lens is the Olympus announcement that Cosina has joined the Micro Four Thirds System Standard Group.
 It will be very exciting to see what future Voigtlander M43 products might follow!
 This may signal Cosina / Voigtlander's entry into an entirely new product lineup.